 Going Down (and Up and Down and...)

 Some wild effects take place before the big drops.
-It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests (otherwise known as "wimps") might never get to experience attractions like the Tower of Terror or Splash Mountain.
-If you're on the line, I'd encourage you to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
+It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests might never get to experience attractions like the Tower of Terror or Splash Mountain.
+If you're on the line, try to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
 It's truly astonishing.

 The elevator cars move horizontally through what Disney calls the "Fifth Dimension" into a second elevator shaft where they plummet and soar a number of gut-wrenching times.
 It's mind boggling to hang on as the elevator moves in a forward direction towards impending doom.
 (By the way, Disney built a second Tower of Terror at Disney California Adventure.
 It was essentially the same as the Florida version, except that it did not include the horizontal "Fifth Dimension" element.
 The park has since re-themed the ride to the (wonderful) Guardians of the Galaxy – Mission: BREAKOUT)